wkduggan-umich/airbnb-price-analysis/README.md

 ### Features

-The features used in the inital regression will are construction year, neighbourhood group, and room type.
+The features used in the inital regression will are `construction year`, `neighbourhood group`, and `room type`.
 These features will be used to predict the price of the AirBNB unit.

 Construction year was considered to be a categorical variable.
 Although it is numeric, the year is made up of ~20 different categorical integers.